dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Think well of all, be patient with all, and try to find the good in all.**
+**Some people ask me 'How to be happy' and my answer is always the same: just be happy!**

-Muhammad Ali
+Anonymous